fiveten59/Vdr_installer/README.md

 Then follow the script  ...

 Point 1)
-* submenu a) the script creates a local repository folder (Vdr_repo) downloading FFmpeg 5.0.1 - Vdr 2.6.x - some basic plugins (softhddevice dvbapi skinlcarsng radio iptv) + other files needed by vdr
+* submenu a) the script creates a local repository folder (Vdr_repo) downloading FFmpeg 5.0.1 - Vdr 2.6.x - some basic plugins (softhddevice dvbapi skinflatplus radio iptv) + other files needed by vdr
 * submenu b) reinstall all

 Point 2)